Damat Ferid Pasha: Grand Vezierates

 He succeeded Ahmet Tevfik Pasha on 4 March 1919 and on 9 March initiated a campaign of arrests of former Unionist ministers: Halil Menteşe, Ali Fethi Okyar and Ali Münif Yeğenağa amongst others.
 Ferid Pasha was an ardent anglophile, who hoped to receive less harsh peace terms by presenting the Ottoman Empire as a more cooperative partner in the Eastern Mediterranean than Greece.
-He was known to say "After God, me and the Sultan relay on England".
+He was known to say "After God, me and the Sultan rely on England".
 However his first term as grand vizier coincided with the Occupation of Smyrna by the Greek army and the ensuing turmoil.
-He was informed by the Assistant British High Commissioner Admiral Richard Webb the day before of the plan to occupy Smyrna per Article VII of the Mudros terms on a phone call, causing him to faint and wake enraged of the Allied powers' perfidy.
+He was informed by the Assistant British High Commissioner Admiral Richard Webb the day before of Greece's intent to occupy Smyrna per Article VII of the Mudros terms on a phone call, causing him to faint and wake enraged of the Allied powers' perfidy.
 He was said to have concluded resistance was the only path forward, but it is unknown why he changed his mind.
-The occupation of Smyrna turned out to be catastrophic not only for Greece's international reputation, but also for Ferid's Pasha's government.
+The occupation of Smyrna turned out to be catastrophic not only for Greece's international reputation, but also that of Ottoman anglophiles, and to that extent, Ferid's Pasha's government.
 He resigned the same day, but Sultan Mehmed VI reappointed him to the premiership.

 Later that summer he was invited by the Allies to head an Ottoman delegation to the Paris Peace Conference.
 The Sultan assigned Tevfik Pasha to come along with him, as he didn't trust Ferid.
 Ferid presented the position that the Ottoman Empire must return to its pre-war borders, and was laughed out of the peace conference.
 Upon returning to Constantinople, he again resigned, but was again reappointed to the Grand Vizierate.
 He attempted to prevent the Sivas Congress from convening under the leadership of Mustafa Kemal Pasha, but this effort failed.
 Upon the conclusion of the congress, Kemal ordered Ottoman civil servants to cut communications with the capital, and initiated a wave of coups d'état against local governors resisting the nationalists.
-On 2 October 1919, the Ferid's government had collapsed and he officially resigned for health reasons.
-Mehmed VI appointed Ali Rıza Pasha to the Sublime Porte.
+On 2 October 1919, Ferid's government again collapsed and he officially resigned for health reasons.
+Mehmed VI appointed Ali Rıza Pasha to the Sublime Porte to heed nationalist demands.